ivukotic/VPservice/README.md

     * place the downloaded files into CleanUp directory
     * execute: python clean_vp.py

+### Liveness

+Each xcache server sends heartbeat to the VP service.
+Service keeps track of active servers.

+### Serving

+Different clients can be set to use different xcache sites.
+One client can use only one xcache.
+For a given xcache site and filename one gets address of the server to use to get it.

 ### Tools
     This directory contains several node.js scripts tools. *Some coding needed.*
     * fix.js - can go through all the keys and change them.
     * dumpToES.js - dumps all of the current virtual placements to an index in ES.